-The Digital Divide is a term that refers to the gap between populations that have access to modern information and communication technologies, and those that have restricted access or none at all.
-Technologies can include telephones, televisions, computers and the Internet.
+The Digital Divide refers to the gap between populations that have access to modern information and communication technologies, and those that have restricted access or none at all.
+Technologies can include computers, televisions, the Internet, and mobile devices that have changed the way we interact with the world.
+These technologies give us opportunities to join online communities, gain knowledge, learn skills, and find employment, making lack of access for certain groups of people an important issue in today’s society.

 According to the World Health Organization (WHO), approximately 15% of the world’s population lives with some form of disability, of whom 2–4% experience significant difficulties completing their daily activities independently.
 In 2017, the population of the world has reached 7.5 billion people.
 This means that a significant number of people are unable to access technology because it wasn’t designed with everyone in mind.
 The Pew Internet revealed the extent to which people with disabilities are still on the sidelines of the digital revolution in 2010.
 54% of households with a disability use the Internet, compared to 81% of households with no disability in the United States.